byteface/pypals/README.md

 Keeps track of python scripts and snippets as command line pals.

 ## installation
 Get the package from PyPI i.e.

 	$ python3.7 -m pip install pypals

 ## usage
 Sometimes you write code maybe to do some random job or snippet, scrape something, send a tweet, whatever.

-It's good to keep those bits of odd code somewhere. pypals are good and easy to remember ages later.
+It's useful to keep those bits of odd code somewhere. pypals are easy to remember ages later.

-	$ python3 -m pypals sportsfan
+	$ python3.7 -m pypals sportsfan
 	$ sportsfan doesn't exist, create them now? yes or no
 	$ > yes
 	$ your name?